lucrnz/mypli/README.md

 | --- | --- | --- |
 | `/{host_name}/{service_name}/{action_name}` | `GET` | This triggers the action `action_name` on the service `service_name`, at the server `host_name`. |

+*Note:* Any parameter passed in the query string will be passed to the action as a variable.
+Read more about it below.

 ## Response

 ```json